abdulrahmansamy/Database-Engineering/README.md

 # Database Engineering

-Here I'm explaining the Database configuration for the cloud migration
+Here I'm explaining the Database configuration for the cloud migration:

+1. MySQL
+2. MariaDB
+3. PostgreSQL
+4. MangoDB
+5. Redis

 ## The references for the Explained Databases